uc-cdis/planx-bioinfo-tools/dictionary_creator/README.md

 # dictionary-creator

 `dict_creator.py` is a Python script which generates new nodes in any data dictionary in YAML format.
 The script parses two spreadsheets, `nodes.tsv` and `variables.tsv`, to generate the YAML files.
-Running the script requires only a single argument, which is the name of the folder containing the target `nodes.tsv` and `variables.tsv` files:
+Running the script requires two arguments:

 * `-d/--directory`: Name of directory in `dictionary_creator/input_tsv/` which contains target `nodes.tsv` and `variables.tsv` files
+* `-n/--namespace`: Namespace of the dictionary - e.g., niaid.bionimbus.org

 The folder structure is as follows:
 * `code/` contains the script and a folder containing configuration files, such as YAML templates specifying the schema format.